MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts

+\paragraph{Multi-criteria Filtering} We defined a suite of seven leading LLMs: GPT-4o~\cite{openai2024gpt4ocard}, GPT-4.5~\cite{openai2024gpt45}, o1~\cite{openai2024openaio1card}, Gemini 2.5 Pro~\cite{gemini}, DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability}, Claude 3.7 Sonnet~\cite{claude37}, and Doubao-Seed-1.6-thinking~\cite{doubao}.
+This model suite formed an ensemble that, via majority vote, filtered the initial corpus by discarding texts identified as \textit{overly simplistic} (e.g., lacking medical knowledge), \textit{esoteric} (e.g., highly specialized content), or \textit{malformed} (e.g., missing a clear subject or context), achieving a Fleiss' $\kappa$ of 0.75 and pairwise consistency exceeding 80\% on this filtering task.
 This automated process was refined through a three-round, iterative \textit{human-in-the-loop} feedback mechanism inspired by~\citet{wu2024autogen}.
 In each round, medical experts reviewed a 5\% sample of filtered data.
 We then used their annotations on misclassified items to construct a more effective retrieval-augmented, few-shot prompt for the subsequent round.
 This prompt leveraged criterion-specific retrieval, augmenting each input with the most semantically similar expert-annotated example for each of our three filtering criteria: simplistic, esoteric, and malformed.
-Over three rounds, the data acceptance rate decreased from 67.69\% to 37.00\%, and finally to 23.62\%.
+Over three rounds, the acceptance rate decreased from 67.69\% to 37.00\%, and finally to 23.62\%.
 The resulting filter achieved 96.40\% agreement with expert judgments, reducing the candidate pool from 27,116 to 6,405 texts.

-\textbf{Human Annotation} The filtered corpus was then annotated by a team of three fully licensed medical professionals.
+\paragraph{Human Annotation} The filtered corpus was then annotated by a team of three fully licensed medical professionals.
 The annotation for each text comprised: (a) a \textit{binary veracity judgment} (correct/incorrect); (b) for incorrect texts, \textit{the precise error span}; and (c) a \textit{suggested correction}.